maciej-gol/tenant-schemas-celery/README.md

    app = TenantAwareCeleryApp()
    app.config_from_object('django.conf:settings')
    app.autodiscover_tasks(lambda: settings.INSTALLED_APPS)

-   # On Celery >= 5.4, if you want to use DjangoTask
-   from tenant_schemas_celery.app import CeleryApp

-   class TenantAwareCeleryApp(CeleryApp):
-      task_cls = 'tenant_schemas_celery.task:TenantDjangoTask'
 ```

-This assumes a fresh Celery 5.2.0 application.
+This assumes a fresh Celery 5.4.0 application.
 For previous versions, the key is to create a new `CeleryApp` instance that will be used to access task decorator from.

    * Replace your `@task` decorator with `@app.task`